openstack/charm-guide/doc/source/getting-started/deploy.rst

 Allow the model to settle to an error-free state (see this :ref:`example status output <juju_status>`).

-When you're ready, go to the :doc:`Configure OpenStack <openstack>` page.
+When you're ready, go to the :doc:`openstack` page.

 ..
 LINKS
 .. _Vault charm README: https://opendev.org/openstack/charm-vault/src/branch/master/src/README.md#post-deployment-tasks